week 1: March 23rd – 29th

 Week 9: May 18th – May 24th

-A large part of the week was spent on the phone to HMRC trying to sort through various issues to do with the settlement scheme, overtaxing, NI and pension contributions.
-Each time it took almost an hour to get through and sort issues out.
-It’s such a stressful and frustrating job trying to get to the bottom of information.
-Often they give contradictory information.
+Large part of the week was spent on the phone to HMRC sorting through issues regarding the EU settlement scheme, overtaxing, NI and pension contributions.
+Each time it took almost an hour to get through.
+It’s such a stressful and frustrating job sorting through it all. issues.
+They often give contradictory information.

 I went back to Whittington Hospital for the NHS clapping.
 I took more photographs and delivered a few of the ones from last week.
-It was great to see the two elderly sisters in the block of apartments and chat to them.
-They were delighted to have copies of their pictures and left feeling happy to have connected with them.
+It was great to see and chat to the two elderly sisters in the block of apartments.
+They were delighted to have copies of their pictures.
+I left feeling happy I connected with them.

 Week 10: May 25th – May 31st

 Taking portraits of people in the streets has been interesting and rewarding.
-I’ve done some more online training for one of the schools I work for.
+I had some great chats and almost everyone is happy to stop and chat.

 We had a picnic with a friend at Hampstead Heath.
 It felt as though we were doing something extraordinary.
-It was so good to feel kind of ‘normal’ again!
+Our first social gathering!